KNFullStack/KN-Fitness/README.md

   * footer containing links to the gym's social media pages.
 ### Colors
 The main colors for the website are black, white and #B91546.
-### Fonts
-Both fonts used are from Google Fonts.
-  * Headings use the font "Bebas Neue", created by Ryoichi Tsunekawa.
-  * Normal text uses the font "Roboto", created by Christian Robertson.
-### Images

 ### Screenshots
 Here are some example screenshots of the website's landing page on desktop and in mobile view.